seanblonien/deep-enum-core/README.md

 - Generates a deep-enum interface object from a regular object that can be used as an enum accessor to an object with the same interface.
 - NOTE: this object ***is immutable, readonly, and can't be changed***, simply because **it is an enum**!
-- This simply creates an object where the primitive "leaf" properties are assigned their path.
-And with each leaf property assigned their path, the object can be used as a type-safe index to any object with the same interface (including itself).
+- This creates an object where the primitive "leaf" properties are assigned their path.
+And with each leaf property assigned their path (which is gauranteed to be internally unique), the object can be used as a type-safe index to any object with the same interface (including itself).
 So, this allows us to use the enum for what enums are used for -- indexing into an object for typesafety.
 - **Params**
   - `obj`: the object to generate the deep-enum from, must be a plain object or record or key-value pair object
   - `postfixIdentifier` (optional): the value to append to the end of a path when generating the enum values